mlabie/Learning-HEIGVD-RES-2018-Labo-03/README.md

 ## Description

-The Forged e-mail SMTP client is a client that sends forged e-mail to a Group of Victims from a sender that himsilf is a Victim aswell.
+The Forged e-mail SMTP client is a client that sends forged e-mail to a Group of Victims from a sender that himself is a Victim aswell.

 ## Set up a mock SMTP server (with Docker)
 If you want to test the client before using it for a real campaign, please read the following section to set up a mock SMTP server on Docker.